How to be a digital nomad... Kinda.

 "... not everyone fully understands why we do what we do, because it’s a lifestyle that isn’t for everyone, especially at this time in my life when so many of my peers are “settling down”.
 The ironic thing about it is that I’ve never been more settled ; after being single for many years I’ve now got a great fella, a great job that I’m in control of and I’m actually saving money because I’m not living in one of the world’s most expensive cities anymore.
 We’re certainly not on one long holiday like some people think we are.
 So while I understand why people don’t “get" what we do, I would be silly to even think about this stopping us from doing what we are doing.
 We’ll stop when it stops working for us.

 If you have any specific questions you'd like answering then please find me on Instagram, Facebook or Twitter - I love hearing from new (and old!) readers!
-Thank you for reading and sharing in my journey.
+Thank you for reading about and sharing my journey.

 * Definition from Wikipedia.